Grand Rapids Symphony - One of America's Leading Orchestras

 Holland may have been surprised, but the enthusiastic audience that accompanied its orchestra to the Big Apple wasn’t.
-Since 1930, the Grand Rapids Symphony has been serving its community and has remained a source of civic pride for 86 seasons.
+Since 1930, the Grand Rapids Symphony has served its community and has remained a source of civic pride throughout West Michigan.

-Today, the Grand Rapids Symphony – led by Music Director Marcelo Lehninger, Associate Conductor John Varineau, and Principal Pops Conductor Bob Bernhardt – touches the lives of some 200,000 people from 14 counties across the state through its 10-concert Richard and Helen DeVos Classical, six-concert Fox Motors Pops, and four-concert Crowe Horwath Great Eras series plus its D&W Fresh Market Picnic Pops in the summer.
+Now in its 88th season, the orchestra led by Music Director Marcelo Lehninger, Associate Conductor John Varineau, and Principal Pops Conductor Bob Bernhardt touches the lives of some 200,000 people from 14 counties across the state through concert series including its 10-concert Richard and Helen DeVos Classical, six-concert Fox Motors Pops, and four-concert Crowe Horwath Great Eras series plus its D&W Fresh Market Picnic Pops in the summer.

-Recent initiatives include Symphony Scorecard and Free for Families, both of which bring new audiences into DeVos Performance Hall who otherwise would not be able to attend programs.
-Beyond the concert hall, the orchestra’s Music for Health initiative sends musicians into area hospitals, armed with the healing power of music, was honored in June when its program administrator, GRS violinist Diane McElfish Helle, was awarded the prestigious Ford Musician Award for Excellence in Community Service by the League of American Orchestras.
+Grand Rapids Symphony’s recent initiatives include Symphony Scorecard and Free for Families, which bring new audiences into DeVos Performance Hall who otherwise would not be able to attend programs.
+The orchestra’s Music for Health initiative, which sends musicians into area hospitals armed with the healing power of music, was honored in June when its program administrator, GRS violinist Diane McElfish Helle, was awarded the prestigious Ford Musician Award for Excellence in Community Service by the League of American Orchestras.

-Since 1944, four generations of concert goers have grown up attending Fifth Grade Concerts, which provides a live, concert experience for more than 15,000 youngsters each year.
-Today, the Gateway to Music creates a network of access points for people of all ages and walks of life to engage with orchestra music through offerings including Lollipops Concerts, Mosaic Scholarships and Artist-in-Residence programs.
+Since 1944, four generations of concert goers have grown up attending Fifth Grade Concerts, providing a live, concert experience for more than 15,000 youngsters each year.
+Today, GRS Gateway to Music programs create a network of 17 access points for people of all ages and walks of life to engage with orchestral music through offerings including Lollipop Concerts, Mosaic Scholarships and Artist in Residence programs.

-Countless more experience the Grand Rapids Symphony through its 12 recordings.
-An album of new music by British composer Philip Sawyers was released internationally in 2011 by Nimbus Alliance.
-Invention & Alchemy with “hip harpist” Deborah Henson-Conant earned a 2007 Grammy nomination for Best Classical Crossover Album.
-At home, West Michigan residents enjoy broadcasts of the Grand Rapids Symphony on Blue Lake Public Radio.
+Grand Rapids Symphony’s 12 recordings include an album of new music by British composer Philip Sawyers, released internationally in 2011 by Nimbus Alliance, and Invention & Alchemy featuring jazz harpist Deborah Henson-Conant, which earned a 2007 Grammy nomination for Best Classical Crossover Album.

 The Grand Rapids Symphony takes pride in having helped launch the career of former music director Semyon Bychkov, one of the world’s most eminent conductors.
-In 1986, the organization made history by appointing Catherine Comet as music director, the first woman to lead a regional professional orchestra in the United States.
-Two years later, Comet was awarded the prestigious Seaver/NEA Conductor’s Award.
+In 1986, the organization made history by appointing Catherine Comet as music director.
+Two years later, Comet, the first woman to lead a regional professional orchestra in the United States, was awarded the prestigious Seaver/NEA Conductor’s Award.